bluerobotics/ardusub-gitbook/troubleshooting/troubleshooting.md

 #### Check Your Network

+Verify that your [network settings](/getting-started/installation.html#network-setup) are correct, your Ethernet IP address should be 192.168.2.1 and the subnet mask should be 255.255.255.0.

 You should be able to ping the companion computer from the surface computer.
 On the surface computer's command line enter:

 	ping 192.168.2.2